errata-ai/vale-vscode/README.md

 # Vale + VS Code

 > **Deprecation Notice:**
-> To reduce confusion over extenion naming in the long run and enable us to create a Vale VScode extenion with clearer naming, this extenion is now deprecated.
+> To reduce confusion over extension naming in the long run and enable us to create a Vale VScode extension with clearer naming, this extension is now deprecated.
-> This extenion will continue to work, but future development will happen in a fork of the extension that you can find at [github.com/ChrisChinchilla/vale-vscode](https://github.com/ChrisChinchilla/vale-vscode) or by installing that extenion from the VSCode marketplace.
+> This extension will continue to work, but future development will happen in a fork of the extension that you can find at [github.com/ChrisChinchilla/vale-vscode](https://github.com/ChrisChinchilla/vale-vscode) or by installing that extension from the VSCode marketplace.
 > When the marketplace accepts the new extension as the default version over this now deprecated version, then searching for a Vale extension in the VSCode marketplace should return the new extension.
 > See https://github.com/errata-ai/vale-vscode/issues/125 for more information.